Clinton Hart Merriam: American mammalogy

 He began his career in natural science, at the age of 16, with an 1872 Harden Survey.
 At 18, he published a report of his biological studies on mammals and birds.
 Following his induction into natural sciences, Merriam studied at Yale and received his M.D from Columbia in 1879.

 After college he began a brief career in medicine, but in 1883 his early fascination with the study of mammal species was revived, and he became one of the founding members of the American Ornithologists' Union in 1883, where he continued his studies on different species of mammals.
 The first term he coined was Atophyrax bendirii in 1884.
-With his growing reputation in the natural science sphere, he became close friends with future president Theodore Roosevelt, and, at the age of 30, was asked to take charge of the newly established section of ornithology in the Entomological Division of the United States Department of Agriculture in 1885.
+With his growing reputation in the natural science sphere, he became close friends with future president Theodore Roosevelt (after whom he named the Roosevelt elk) and, at the age of 30, was asked to take charge of the newly established section of ornithology in the Entomological Division of the United States Department of Agriculture in 1885.
 This later became known as the Bureau of Biological Survey in 1905.
 Heading the Bureau for 25 years, he became a nationally known figure and improved the scientific understanding of the birds and mammals of the United States.

 As head of the Bureau, Merriam inaugurated the North American Fauna series, in which he described 71 new species and several new genera of mammals.
 After revising brown and grizzly bears of North America, he named an additional 84 species.
 Merriam visited the Colorado Plateau in 1889.
 He published the results of a biological survey of the San Francisco Mountain region and desert of the Little Colorado in 1890, including the idea of "life zones" he had developed on the expedition.
 Merriam's concept of seven altitudinal "life zones" distinguished by differences in temperature and humidity was an important idea.
 In 1899, he helped organized the Harriman Alaska Expedition, with Edward Harriman, in which they explored coast of Alaska for two months, from Seattle to Siberia.
 Subsequently, he was named president of the American Ornithologists' Union in 1902.
 That same year, he was elected as a member to the American Philosophical Society.

 Circa 1910 he began to focus on the ethnology of the peoples native to California.